nanbest/katch/README.md

 # katch
-This repository is used for high-level design of the Test Framework for the Katch healthcare websites.
+This repository is used for high-level design tools for the Test Framework for the Katch healthcare websites.